Table of contents:

 - Tighten the locking screw by hand , then finish tightening with the screwdriver.

-A well-secured needle ensures stable sewing and prevents it from coming loose in the middle of work .
+A properly fixed needle guarantees a stable seam and prevents it from coming undone during work .

 What to do if the stitch does not form after changing the needle?

-If your machine stops sewing after replacing the needle, check these points:
+If your machine stopped sewing after replacing the needle, check these points:

-- Is the needle pushed all the way in?
+- Is the needle fully inserted to the end?

-- Is the flat of the needle facing backward?
+- Is the flat side of the needle facing the back?

 Each type of fabric requires a suitable needle :

-- Universal needle : Suitable for standard fabrics such as cotton.
+- Universal needle : Suitable for standard fabrics like cotton.

-- Stretch or jersey needle : Ideal for stretchy fabrics.
+- Stretch or jersey needle : Ideal for stretch fabrics.

-- Jeans needle : Stronger for thick fabrics.
+- Jeans needle : More robust for thick fabrics.

-- Leather needle : With sharp point for easy penetration.
+- Leather needle : With a sharp point for easy penetration.

 How to maintain your sewing machine needles?

-- Change your needle regularly to prevent it from becoming dull.
+- Change needles regularly to prevent it from dulling.

 - Keep your needles in a case to avoid pinching them.